Tefx/Brick/README.md

 # Brick
-scripting and running scientific workflows in Python.
+Scripting and executing scientific workflows in Python.

 Brick supports processes/containers/VMs as environments, and supports local machine, cluster, IaaS and CaaS as service provider.